rapid7/vm-automation/README.md

 True
 ```
 OK, yeah; I probably should not have made the port number a string....
-Anyway, That just got us a connection to the server.
+Anyway, that `connect` got us a connection to the server which is stored
+in the class and reused when we need to talk to the server.
+It also
+registered the connection for removal when our process exits.
-Let's query the Type of Server:
+Let's query the type of Server:
 ```
 >>> print myserver.getVersion()
 VMware ESXi 6.5.0 build-4564106